ingrammicro/puzzle-tokens/README.md

 You can [look into more examples](https://github.com/ingrammicro/puzzle-tokens/tree/master/Styles/Tests) to get familiar with the plugin.

 ## Requited Style Properties
-To apply _text_ style you need to defined at least on of the following properites:
+To apply _text_ style you need to defined at least one of the following properites:
 - color
 - font-family
 - font-size